symfony/symfony-docs/scheduler.rst

                     // can target directly the RecurringMessage being processed
                     $schedule->removeById($messageContext->id);

-                    // allow to call the ShouldCancel() and avoid the message to be handled
+                    // allow you to call the ShouldCancel() and avoid the message to be handled
                     $event->shouldCancel(true);
                 })
                 ->after(function(PostRunEvent $event) {